PDF(33.5 KB) View with Adobe Reader on a variety of devices

 A non-Cisco source has released a program to decrypt user passwords (and other passwords) in Cisco configuration files.
-The program will not decrypt passwords set with the enable secret command.
-The unexpected concern that this program has caused among Cisco customers has led us to suspect that many customers are relying on Cisco password encryption for more security than it was designed to provide.
+The program does not decrypt passwords set with the enable secret command.
+The unexpected concern that program caused among Cisco users has led to the suspicion that many users rely on Cisco password encryption for more security than it was designed to provide.

-Note: Cisco recommends that all Cisco IOS devices implement the authentication, authorization, and accounting (AAA) security model.
+Note: Cisco recommends that all Cisco IOS® devices implement the authentication, authorization, and accounting (AAA) security model.
 AAA can use local, RADIUS, and TACACS+ databases.

 There are no specific requirements for this document.

 This document is not restricted to specific software and hardware versions.

 The information in this document was created from the devices in a specific lab environment.
 All of the devices used in this document started with a cleared (default) configuration.
 If your network is live, ensure that you understand the potential impact of any command.

 User passwords, and most other passwords (notenable secrets) in Cisco IOS configuration files, are encrypted with a scheme that is very weak by modern cryptographic standards.

 Although Cisco does not distribute a decryption program, at least two different decryption programs for Cisco IOS passwords are available to the public on the internet; the first public release of such a program of which Cisco is aware was in early 1995.
 We would expect any amateur cryptographer to be able to create a new program with little effort.

 The scheme used by Cisco IOS for user passwords was never intended to resist a determined, intelligent attack.
 The encryption scheme was designed to avoid password theft by simple snooping or sniffing.
 It was never intended to protect against someone who conducts a password-cracking effort on the configuration file.

 Because of the weak encryption algorithm, it has always been the Cisco position that users treat any configuration file that contains passwords as sensitive information, the same way they would treat a clear text list of passwords.